 6. Marketers offering to match, but not beat, competitors’ prices should ensure that their advertising clearly reflects that (Section 7); and

-Qualifications should be presented prominently, and even if an ad includes a qualification it may be considered misleading if they contradict the overall impression in the ad.
+Claims must be sufficiently qualified.
+Qualifications should be presented prominently, and must not contradict the overall impression in the ad.
 A complaint about an ad which stated “UK’s lowest price” was upheld because, whilst footnote text referred to particular retailers and to a particular point in time, it lacked prominence, and the ASA considered that the information was not sufficient to counteract the overall impression that the claim "the UK's lowest prices" related to all retailers and was accurate at the time the ad was seen.
 (Hutchison 3G UK Ltd t/a Three, 03 February 2016).
+See also Direct Line, 21 July 2021.